Avalokiteshvara of Chaiya: Discovery

 The torso was since located in the Grand Palace, Bangkok until King Prajadhipok gave it to the Bangkok National Museum.

 Identification

 The Fine Arts Department hypothesised that the torso was the statue mentioned in Wat Sema Mueang inscription (the 23rd inscription) which was dated to 775 CE.
 The inscription describes the greatness of Srivijaya King Dharma Seta.
 One section of it cited that the king had built three prasats to enshrine and revere three Buddhist figures; one for the Gautama Buddha himself, and two for two Bodhisattavas: Vajrapānī (the one who holds a vajra), and Padmapānī (the one who holds a lotus).
-The torso was possibly be of the latter Bodhisattva, Padmapānī; also known as Avalokiteshvara and was widely revered in Mahāyāna and Vajrayāna sects of Buddhism prevalence in the area at the time.
+The torso was possibly of the latter Bodhisattva, Padmapānī; also known as Avalokiteshvara and was widely revered in Mahāyāna and Vajrayāna sects of Buddhism prevalence in the area at the time.